aschmolck/mlabwrap/README.txt

 'ABCDE'

-However, although matrices and strings should cover most needs and can be directly converted, matlab functions can also return structs or indeed classes and other types that cannot be converted into python equivalents.
+However, although matrices and strings should cover most needs and can be directly converted, Matlab functions can also return structs or indeed classes and other types that cannot be converted into python equivalents.
 However, rather than just giving up, mlabwrap just hides this fact from the user by using proxies: